daveberning/griddle/README.md

 </div>
 ```

-The grid above will have two (2) columns at the xs, sm, and md breakpoints.
-But will change to have four (4) columns while the window is sized to the lg and xl breakpoints.
+The grid above will have two (2) columns at the `xs`, `sm`, and `md` breakpoints.
+But will change to have four (4) columns
+ while the window is sized to the `lg`, `xl`, and `xxl` breakpoints.

 ### Column Gaps
 By default, each grid will come with column and row gaps already defined.
 So you do not have to keep adding extra classes to achieve very similar or standard looking grids.

 You can change the size of these gaps to a larger size if you wish.
-There are a total of two (2) additonal gap sizes: md and lg.
+There are a total of two (2) additional gap sizes
+: md and lg.

  ```html
 <div class="is-grid has-col-gap-lg">